Felony DUI in Colorado

 Prison Sentence: In Colorado, you should expect to spend anywhere from 45 days to 1 year for a second DUI sentence.
 It is 5 days mandatory.
 State laws will differ widely on prison terms, with sentences of seven years or more being seen depending on the circumstances.

 Fines: Fines can range anywhere from $600 to $1,000 or more.

 Probation: Sometimes the court will decide to impose probation instead of a prison sentence or, in some cases, both.
 If an offender finds themselves on probation, they will usually have restricted liberties like mandatory drug and alcohol counseling, not being allowed in places where alcohol is present, maintaining employment, and more.

 Driving Restrictions: Driving is a legal right, which means that if you do not obey the rules of the road, you could lose these driving privileges.
 There could be administrative penalties applied to a felony DUI, such as limitations or suspensions.
 A suspension period, an offender may find, can last up to 90 days or longer depending on case circumstances.

 As many people will find when they receive a DUI felony charge, this conviction can alter their day-to-day lifestyle in ways they may not have imagined.
-Jail time, fines, probation and many more restrictions can be expected, which is why it is especially important for you to have an experienced felony DUI attorney on your side through the process from arrest to conviction.
+Jail time, fines, probation and many more restrictions can be expected, which is why it is especially important for you to have an experienced Boulder DUI attorney on your side through the process from arrest to conviction.
 A felony DUI can be life changing, but does not have to restrict you from returning to your daily life as time goes on.
-Call us today for more information on how you can get started with your case.
+Call our Boulder criminal defense attorneys today for more information on how you can get started with your case.